-London’s Royal Docks were built in the mid 19th century – a marvel of Victorian engineering.
-Thirteen metres deep and 4 kilometres long, they cover an area the size of central London.
+London’s Royal Docks were built in the mid-19th century – a marvel of Victorian engineering.
+An average of thirteen metres deep and 4 kilometres long, they cover an area the size of Central London.
 They closed to commercial vessels in 1981.
 Now this unique area is coming back to life in spectacular fashion and London’s Royal Docks are well on the way to being a vibrant and exciting waterside destination.
 The Royal Docks Management Authority Limited (RoDMA) is one of many organisations responsible for making it happen.

 Managing London’s Royal Docks

-The Royal Docks Management Authority Limited (RoDMA) owns, maintains and manages the water and some of the land across the 13km of dock edge.
-It maintains the lifting and swing bridges, the lock gates , Pumping houses and other dock infrastructure but is also playing a pivotal role in using the unique buy phentermine online uk waterfront setting to create a new destination for London – a place of culture, fun, cuisine and sport – with space for business, creativity and waterside living.
+The Royal Docks Management Authority Limited (RoDMA) has a 225 lease to maintain and manage the water and some of the land across the 13kms of dock edge.
+This includes the lifting and swing bridges, the lock gates, the Impound Station and other items of dock infrastructure.
+RoDMA is also playing a supporting role in using the unique waterfront setting to create a new destination for London – a place of culture, fun, cuisine and sport – with space for business, creativity and waterside living.

 The first developments